32 More about hypothesis testing

-So far, you have learnt to ask a RQ, design a study, classify and summarise the data, understand the decision-making process and to work with probabilities.
-You have been introduced to the construction of confidence intervals, and began to study hypothesis testing.
-In this chapter, you will learn about hypothesis tests.
+You have learnt to ask a RQ, design a study, classify and summarise the data, construct confidence intervals, and perform some hypothesis tests.
+In this chapter, you will learn more about hypothesis tests.
 You will learn to:

 • communicate the results of hypothesis tests.